 Instagram only allows you to add a clickable link in one place on your channel and that’s within your profile.
 Use this area to add your URL.
 To measure and track who is clicking on your link, when, from where, etc, you can add a dedicated link from your brand’s analytics tool (ex.
 Omniture) or a free tool.

 One of my favorite free tools is bit.ly which has a free and a paid option.
 The free option works fine if you are just getting started or don’t have a large team monitoring and making decisions about your social pages.
 Bit.ly allows you to create a short link that is trackable and will connect to your website, a third party site, another social channel, etc. Things that you can track with a free bit.ly account include:

 - Number of clicks on your bit.ly link

 - Dates and times when the bit.ly link was clicked – This provides a great way to see which content performs best and when

-- Who shared your bit.ly link and how many times – This is helpfull to identify who your brand influencer are
+- Who shared your bit.ly link and how many times – This is helpful to identify who your brand influencers are

 - Other places online where your bit.ly link was shared (ex.
 Facebook) – This can be a great way to see if your Instagram content does better on another social platform for future planning

 - Geographic locations where the bit.ly link was shared – This can help you see if fans, where your product or focus is being sold or shared, is in the same location as the people who are engaging online